Some Useful Pre-Pharmacy Documents and Links. Some alternative school options if pharmacy is looking out of reach:

 PCAT Home Page Site includes scheduling information, application schedules, and a desciption of the PCAT content.
 The PCAT is frequently taken during June or August, 12-15 months before actually starting pharmacy college.
 January and October test dates are also available.

-Accredited Colleges of Pharmacy and US Pharmacy Schools Provides a listing and contact information for all American colleges of pharmacy, often with application information and deadlines provides.
+Directory of US Pharmacy Schools Provides a listing and contact information for all American colleges of pharmacy, often with application information and deadlines provides.
 A link to international schools is included as well.
+Can be sorted by state, by .

 Admissions Factors at U of M and NDSU This document details some of the factors that impact acceptance into pharmacy school at the U of M and NDSU; lists the average GPA (3.75 and 3.85); lists the starting salary for recent graduates (>$100K for U of M grads in 2008); mentions residency requirements (non-factor at U of M, huge huge factor at NDSU); and some other miscellany.